daylinmorgan/clonmapper/md/methods.md

 3. Prepare the PCR reaction to amplify barcodes and add Illumina indices by mixing 10 uL 5X Q5 Reaction Buffer, 1 $\mu$L 10 mM dNTPs, 2.5 $\mu$L PrimeF-PAS (from step 3.2.2), 2.5 $\mu$L PrimeR_cropseq (*see* **Table 1**), 0.5 $\mu$L Q5 polymerase, 50 ng plasmid DNA, and nuclease-free water to 50 $\mu$L. [^10] See [10X-3.2.3](#10X) for 10X vector variation.

-[^10]: Choose Illumina i7 index [NNNNNN]{.underline} based on Illumina sequencer to be used and avoid using the same i7 index for different samples.
+[^10]: Choose Illumina i7 index **NNNNNN** based on Illumina sequencer to be used and avoid using the same i7 index for different samples.

 4. Amplify the barcodes by running the 50 $\mu$L reaction on a thermocycler using the following settings[^11]: (1) 98°C for 5 min, (2) 98°C for 10 sec, (3) 63°C for 30 sec, (4) 72°C for 15 sec, (4) Repeat steps 2-4 for 7 cycles[^12], (5) 72°C for 2 min, (6) 15°C hold